git-token/documentation/evaluating_projects_with_gittoken.md

 Given the risks to the ecosystem we outlined above, we want to strongly encourage blockchain projects in particular to use GitToken to build trust in the community and to tie their commitments to their contributors directly to the blockchain.

-## GitToken for ICO Due Dilligence
+## GitToken for ICO Due Diligence

-We didn't go on the rant above about the current due dilligence process for nothing.
-GitToken also intends to provide an accurate and up-to-date feed of how projects are interacting with their GitHub repositories and
+Although ecosystem around due diligence for ICOs has improved significantly over the last 12 months, our discussions with the community lead us to believe that many contributors are still failing to look at the code a project has actually written.
+In some cases this may just be a matter of laziness, but we understand that reviewing code can be time consuming and difficult for those coming from a non-technical background (which many ICO investors are).

+ GitToken intends to make it easy for anyone to get an idea of how much work a team is doing by providing an accurate and up-to-date feed of how project members are interacting with their GitHub repositories.
+In the alpha version of our software there are still many ways these metrics can be manipulated, and so we recommend that users proceed with caution.
+However, we hope that as GitToken matures it will become the standard for reviewing the work ethic and technical competence of a blockchain team.